-In addition there is an excellent folklore museum at Gavalochori Village; here you can see the history and the culture of the village.
+In addition, there is an excellent folklore museum at Gavalochori Village; here you can see the history and the culture of the village.
 It is hosted in a renovated Venetian building with stone arches.
 The museum was founded in 1967 but was inaugurated in September 1993.
 It is housed in a building typical of the local traditional house architecture and occupies two levels.
 The first room represents the most typical traditional house of Crete, which is known as kamarospito.
 This type of rural house was initially single-spaced and had an arched opening which more or less divided it.
-In the second hall one can see exhibits made of silk, such as women’s clothing and weavings for household use.
-The pottery section (jugs, oil lamps, etc) and the historical collection of arms, paintings etc, are in the third hall.
+In the second half, one can see exhibits made of silk, such as women’s clothing and weavings for household use.
+The pottery section (jugs, oil lamps, etc) and the historical collection of arms, paintings, etc, are in the third hall.
 Passing on to the fourth room one can see bobbin lace and parts of a wood carved ecclesiastical iconostasis.
-In the last room there are elaborate stone artefacts.
+In the last room, there are elaborate stone artifacts.

 Finally, there is an agriculture and tourist women''s co-operation on the main square, which has a cottage industry producing knitting embroideries and laces of delicate art.